TuchthamSung086/ChAMP-Backend-Final-Project/README.md

 ### Terminal Commands

-0. `go build .\main.go; go run .\main.go` to run the server / run main system
-1. `CompileDaemon -command="./ChAMP-Backend-Final-Project"` to make CompileDaemon report to terminal in realtime
-2. `go build .\migrate\; go run .\migrate\` to migrate (update table schema) of our model files to the database
+0. `go build .\migrate\; go run .\migrate\` to migrate (update table schema) of our model files to the database
+1. `CompileDaemon -command="./ChAMP-Backend-Final-Project"` to make CompileDaemon report to terminal in realtime OR use `go build .\main.go; go run .\main.go` to run the server / run main system
-3. `swag init --parseDependency --parseInternal` to update swaggo details
+2. `swag init --parseDependency --parseInternal` to update swaggo details

 ### Tips I learned